s-blu/obsidian_dataview_example_vault/20 Dataview Queries/Make a holiday planning with a bullet point list and the calendar view.md

 ## Basic

 > [!warning] Limitations
-> This overview calendar comes with two limitations: First, you cannot have any other list (nor task list) inside the file that does _not_ have a "when" field.
-The calendar won't render then.
-Secondly: The dot hover will always show you the whole page, instead of the concrete event happening.
+> The calendar is only for a rough overview and cannot display your events.
+The dot hover will always show you the whole page, instead of the concrete event happening.

 - Some cool event [when:: 2022-08-14]
 - Some cool event [when:: 2022-08-15]